aaronsisler/clients.lawndale-manor/README.md

 Do a global find on the repo for the following: `REPLACE_ME__`.
 This should speed up the below process.

+1. Update config.js with client information.
 1. package.json - deploy:beta/prod scripts
-1. Update config.js with client information.
+1. Update GHA so that the deploy works

 ### Github updates